A general topic today. Why you should do a DNA test to help you in your research.

 The second type of match does not link your trees.
 But it will give you the shared surnames between the two trees and a link to the other persons tree.
 This let’s you manually look for the connection.
 In many cases you will need to build a path from your shared ancestor down to them.
 Thus adding a whole new branch to your tree.

-Using the above two methods I have been able to validate my relationships and research to 32 DNA matches in the last year and I am working on number 33 now.
+Using the above two methods I have been able to validate my relationships and research to 168 DNA matches in the last year.
 And new matches are added frequently now that DNA testing is catching on.

 So far I have connected to:

 Not too shabby.
+Especially since I emigrated to a new country at a young age and grew up without any cousins.
 Some of these are people I already knew and was working with on a tree, many are new and the data is now validated.
 This only counts one person per family, but I am also then connected to their siblings and at least one parent.

 So come on cousins, test your DNA, and better yet your parents and grandparents DNA and let’s get connected.